 That is why we have worked with household names to help them understand this rapidly growing and important market.
 In fact, we have helped everyone from start-ups to large organisations get a foothold in this market.
-Speak to us.
 You’ll be surprised with what you learn.
-And even more surprised at the possibilities we open for you.
+And even more surprised at the possibilities that can open for you.
 Please look at the case studies of the businesses we have helped in this area.

 For more information on how we work with the leading brands on reaching out to the untapped ethnic market, please contact Anas Kasak by sending an email to firstname.lastname@example.org